 Jen says she and her husband have so much debt they can't breathe.
 She wants to know if they should tap her husband¿s 401(k) or HELOC to pay it off?

 Tessa, who's 45, asks Suze if she can afford to spend $7,000 to $10,000 to buy a ductless central air conditioning system.

-Kemi is 21 and wants to know if she can afford to spend $500 on a new Xbox One.
+Dee, who's 41, wants to know if she can afford to spend $5,000 on a 2-month backpacking trip to Thailand and China.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.